artsy/README/playbooks/support/scheduling.md

 The [Engineering On-Call schedule](https://artsy.app.opsgenie.com/teams/dashboard/ee381004-a72e-42ef-a733-b350d6693c6c/main) is configured in OpsGenie and works on a rotation basis.
 Each engineer will be on-call for one week per rotation.
 A rotation lasts for the period of time it takes for each participant to be on-call once, and will repeat itself indefinitely.

-Trading shifts (because of vacations, obligations, etc.) are encouraged as long as the schedule is kept up-to-date.
+Trading shifts (because of vacations, obligations, etc.) is encouraged as long as the schedule is kept up-to-date.
 Please address any scheduling issues as early as possible.

 ## Steps for Scheduling On-Call

 We use a staggered schedule to retain context and limit disruption as engineers shift in/out of rotation.
 "A" rotations start/end on a Monday at 11 am.
 "B" rotations start/end on a Wednesday at 11 am.
 Each engineer will be on-call once per rotation.

 1. Generate a list of current engineers.
-This should include everyone who started before the next round is supposed to begin (you can use [Team Navigator](https://team.artsy.net/) as a reference).
+This should include everyone who started before the next round is supposed to begin (you can use [Bamboo](https://artsy.bamboohr.com/anytime/directory.php) as a reference).
 Bonus points for using [artsy-cli](https://github.com/artsy/artsy-cli):

    ```
    $ artsy on-call:list --team-name=Engineering --randomize --split=2